alejo4373/backend-development-bootcamp/session_1.md

 SELECT name, avg_rating FROM businesses;
 ```

-To get all columns of a business we can use the asterisk (*) character in our list of columns to select from
+To get all columns we can use the asterisk (*) character in our list of columns to select from

 ```sql
 SELECT * FROM businesses;
 ```

-We can also retrieve rows that match a specific condition by using the `WHERE` clause
+We can also retrieve rows that match a specific condition by using the `WHERE` clause filtering the result set.

 ```sql
 SELECT name, avg_rating FROM businesses